-In 1897 Ben and his wife Minnie built a new one-and-a-half story wood frame house directly in front of their original cabin.
-As the town and their fortunes grew, so they expanded the property.
-The family wealth came from their early investments in the land, and the development sawmills, selling wood to the prospectors and from the wharf, charging for docking ships.
+In 1897, Ben and his wife Minnie built a new one-and-a-half story wood frame house directly in front of their original cabin.
+As the town and their fortunes grew, they expanded the property.
+The family wealth came from their early investments in the land, and the development of sawmills, selling wood to the prospectors, and from the wharf, charging for docking ships.

-Visiting the museum gave us a first hand view of what it would have been like to live in these times.
-The house includes many of the original artefacts from the home and family plus more information about the cultural history of the area and the family.
-Sadly their was not to be a happy ending, with estrangement, divorce and suicide in later years.
+Visiting the museum gave us a first-hand view of what it would have been like to live in these times.
+The house includes many of the original artifacts from the home and family plus more information about the cultural history of the area and the family.
+Sadly there was not to be a happy ending, with estrangement, divorce, and suicide in later years.

 Despite the number of tourists in town with the cruise ships, there weren’t many visitors to the house.
 We weren’t allowed to look upstairs and the girls did have a ‘feeling’ about the place.
 We were glad not to be the NPS guide staying in the house on his own…